 In the episode The Apprentice, the illustration in the scroll makes the Woozy Shooter look like a rifle or other long gun turned backwards—the purple gas it emits comes out of the part of the Wu that looks like the butt of the gun, and the illustration has it turned backwards so this part is facing towards the user.
 This may have been completely intentional on Dashi's part; for most Shen Gong Wu, all you have to do is say the name and point it in the direction of your enemies.
 However, you have to blow into the Woozy Shooter to get it to work properly; someone who doesn't know the first thing about it would probably hold it so that it was facing towards themself, effectively catching themselves in the mist and turning the Wu into a booby trap.

 Why is it that when Omi used the Ring of the Nine Dragons, even three clones resulted in them being immensely stupid (to the extent that one couldn't even get past level one of a video game) but when Jack uses it (the second time, for about eight clones) they can still perform normal activities and even comprehend rules and orders?
 Well, despite acting like an idiot in general Jack still isa genius, and so he has a larger IQ to distribute, resulting in each clone getting an average IQ instead of incredibly low ones like Omi's.

 Why did Master Dashi seem so unsurprised to see Omi in "Days Past"?
 Because he already knew Omi from the events of "Time After Time!"

 Master Monk Guan's nicknaming Raimundo "Bobo."
-Rai is from Brazil, where the official language is Portuguese.
-In Portuguese, "bobo" means "silly".
+Rai's from Brazil, where the official language is Portuguese.
+In Portuguese, "bobo" means "silly."